rochter47/PraktikumProjects/README.md

 # PraktikumProjects
+My projects implemented while I having been part of Yandex.Praktikum.
+All of it was checked by more experienced code reviewer.
+Every critical notes was hard worked and rebuilt.
-My projects implemented while Yandex.Praktikum education Name | Short desription and Link|
+Name | Short desription and Link|
 ----|-----|
 ML_baseline|Creating baseline ML models, comparing effective indicators (logistic regression and RandomForestClassifier), churn prediction for sport-club and clusterization of clients.   https://github.com/rochter47/PraktikumProjects/tree/master/ML_baseline